Graduate Forum in Islamic Studies

 • provide a draft curriculum or session outline.

-For the pilot year, proposals are open to all graduate students, with priority given to those enrolled at the University of Chicago and to projects situated in Islamic philosophy.
-Proposals for the inaugural cycle are due by December 31, 2025.
-Selections will be announced on January 7th, 2026.
+For the pilot year, proposals are open to advanced graduate students, with priority given to those enrolled at the University of Chicago and to projects situated in the Islamic intellectual tradition.
+Proposals for the inaugural cycle are due by January 7th, 2026.
+Selections will be announced on January 31st, 2026.